SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 dropdown is short for dropdown list/menu
 A dropwdown is a UI element that consists of ⟮a box⟯ and ⟮a downward arrow⟯ that ⟮one can interact with⟯ to ⟮show a list of options⟯, ⟮exactly one of which⟯ can be ⟮selected⟯.
 Often, larger ones will ⟮scroll⟯.

-#### buttons

-##### app shortcuts

-App shortcuts is the webdev name for the set of actions that are shown e.g. when you long press on a launcher icon on android

-##### FAB

-flex-container:⟮ha;✫sm_fab.jpg✫⟯⟮ha;✫sm_paste-ea1a89438b76845b5487f1dddea6f955ef559d50.png✫⟯
-A ⟮FAB⟯ ⟮(c:2;floating action button⟯) is ⟮a button⟯ that ⟮is always visible⟯ and contains ⟮the primary action for the application/view⟯.
-A ⟮FAB⟯ is typically located ⟮in the bottom right⟯, is fairly ⟮large⟯ and ⟮round⟯.
-A ⟮FAB⟯ may ⟮contain more actions⟯ when ⟮pressed⟯.

-#### icons

-##### icon fonts

-Icon fonts map unicode characters from the private use areas to vectors/images Icon fonts are most often applied via css classes. the most common icon font is font awesome.

-##### icon packs

-An icon pack is a set of aesthetically united icons. octicons|icons used on github bootstrap-icons|Icons by/for bootstrap

-### actions

-#### window snapping

-Window snapping is making windows take up an exact area of the screen (most commonly halves, thirds, corners) Window snapping is most commonly performed by dragging them to edges/corners, via keyboard shortcuts or other buttons/automatic dialogs.
-Windows has had window snapping as of windows 7.
-Mac requires custom programs sto achieve window snapping, e.g. Spectacle (now deprecated) or Rectangle

-### platforms

-flex-container:✫view_demonstrator.svg✫

-In ⟮mobile/app⟯ development, a ⟮view⟯ is ⟮the basic building block of UI⟯.
-They can be ⟮nested⟯, it is views ⟮all the way down⟯.

-## properties

-### diagesis

-Something ⟮diegetic⟯ ⟮exists within the fictional world.⟯ Something ⟮non-diegetic⟯ ⟮only exists outside of the fictional world⟯.
-Music that ⟮can be heard by the characters in a film⟯ would be ⟮diegetic music⟯.
-⟮An UI⟯ that ⟮is part of a game world itself⟯ would be ⟮an (intra)diegetic UI⟯

-flex-container:✫sm_Dead_Space_gameplay.jpg✫
-Besides the meaning ⟮of inside/outside of a text⟯, ⟮diegesis/diegetic⟯ refers to ⟮narration (as opposed to mimesis⟯)

-# user experience

-user experience is (the design of) the experience of an user interacting with something.

-## waiting

-Waiting is less frustrating when there is an indication of progress and transparancy of how the progress relates to the whole (e.g. Kayak.com showing cheaper prices trundling in).
-Jason Farman (Delayed Response) argues that what really matters about if we leave a waiting situation satisified is if we waited less than we expected, rather than the whole wait time.
-The fact that our expectations are the thing that determines our assesment of waiting and progress bars has given rise to the progress bar that starts out slow and then speeds up towards the end (no matter if this is a correct interpretation)

-# usability

-Something that has high usability is usable safely, effectively, easily.
-Usability engingeering is a field that is concerned with the usability of things, especially with human-computer interfaces.
-Perhaps the most well-known advocate/export for usability is Nielsen.
-A think-aloud protocol has users do a certain task and say whatever comes to mind as they are doing them.

-## responsive design

-responsive (web) design is (esp. web) design that adjusts to work ⟮on a variety of different devices⟯ progressive enhancement is the (esp. web) design philosophy that emphasizes  creating a good-enough base level  and ⟮then building on top of that for other targets⟯
-Graceful degradation is the (esp. web) design philosophy that emphasizes building for ones ideal targets but ⟮falls back on a good-enough experience⟯ progressive enhancement ↔ graceful degradation
-Mobile first is building the mobile site first (and expanding on that for desktop users)

 # computer graphcis

-## FOUC

-A ⟮FOUC (Flash of unstyled content)⟯ is when a ⟮page (or some content)⟯ is briefly visible with ⟮no styling/browser default styling⟯

 ## geometry